Juhmer-Tena/saorpg_roller/database/README.md

 ## Running Tests

-Once the devcontainer is created, a terminal session to the database container can be opened and the following command should be executed:
+Once the devcontainer is created, the following command can be ran while in this directory:

-`pg_prove -U postgres -d postgres /usr/local/src/postgresql/test/*.sql`
+`pg_prove --dbname saorpg --username postgres --host 127.0.0.1 --port 6543 test/*.sql`

 After putting in the password generated in `.devcontainer/database/POSTGRES_PASSWORD` when prompted, the tests will execute and display the results.